-We thought the tips are worth sharing, and we added some more.
+We thought some of the tips are worth sharing:

 - Do everything possible to avoid a secondary screening; this means do not set off the metal detector.
 Short of removing metal plates/pacemaker surgically implanted in your body, remove everything metal (glasses, watch, wallet, pen, rings, jewelry, coins, phone, belt, shoes, earrings, piercings well before the security area and stow in a zippered carry-on bag, shoes go in a plastic carrier to go through the X-ray machine.

 - Store valuables in a zippered, carry-on bag.